faucetsdn/udmi/docs/tools/gittools.md

 etc...

 * `git-branch-status`: Shows the status of all local branches as configured against their origin or parents.
+* `git-branch-create`: Create a new clean branch with provided description.
 * `git-branch-update`: Updates all local branches and upstream repo to keep things in sync.
 * `git-branch-remote`: Scans upstream remote branches and makes suggestions for purging them.